 On the flip side, what is a tenant to do when faced with a listing that requires an additional pet deposit?
 That can be touchy, but as the tenant’s agent I use the “education with a subtle threat” approach with the listing agent.
 Education: “Did you know that what the landlord is asking is illegal in New Jersey?”
 Threat: “You realize, of course, that the tenant can turn around and report everyone to the rental commission for this, and I’m protecting my butt with an ‘I told you so’ letter in my file?”
 That usually works pretty well.

 Landlords and tenants: when in doubt, refer to the New Jersey Truth in Renting Guide that all landlords are required to give tenants by law.
-The relevant pet deposit section is on page nine of the guide, which can be viewed and downloaded from here.
+The relevant pet deposit section is on page nine of the guide, which can be viewed and downloaded here.

 In the minds of many, our furry little companions are more like family members than pets.
 Let’s treat their needs with dignity and not quibble over deposits for their, um, deposits.